Sunday, May 12, 2024

 Mostly a place to keep a record of interesting places to go, good routes and Stuff that Happened.

 First post - my new favorite route from Concord to Half Moon Bay.
 I found this via a youtube video but haven't seen it described anywhere in detail.
 Yet based on controller familiarity it seems to be well known.
+[Correction: this is the SW Bay Flyway shown on the SF FLY chart.]
 From Concord, the route goes through the Oakland Charlie directly over the field, then the San Mateo bridge midspan, through the SQL Delta and then a climb over the peninsula ridge before descending to HAF.
 It's pretty much the shortest route outside the SFO Bravo.
 If you're programming it into your navigator, it's KCCR - OAK - VPMID - KSQL - KHAF.
 The OAK waypoint is not exactly right - the instruction will be to cross the Coliseum then head for the 30 numbers (assuming, as is essentially always the case in nice weather, that OAK is landing to the northwest).
 I now have those spots set up as VOR/radial/distance waypoints in Foreflight.
 But you're navigating VFR, so you can adjust as needed without the programming.

 The B shelf is at 1.5K along that stretch.
 Very likely you'll cross under SFO arrivals, often two landing in parallel on 28L & R. If they're not too busy, SQL may offer to switch you to NorCal, but by the time you cross over there you're nearly at HAF so I no longer bother.
 Leaving that B shelf, you can now climb to 2.5 or 3K to cross the ridgeline.